FY2019 Fiscal Operations Plan

 Non-competing research awards: NEI Research Project Grants (RPGs) that have already been issued will be restored to the previously-committed level as stated on the most recent Notice of Award (NOA).

-Competing Awards: All competing RPGs will be funded at the recommended levels; however, if appropriate, administrative/programmatic adjustments will be made.
-The award rate (number of applications funded divided by the number of applications reviewed) for RPGs is anticipated to be approximately 25%, with an approximate average total cost slightly above that for FY2017 at $398,273.
+Competing Awards: Competing RPGs will be funded at the recommended levels; however, administrative/programmatic adjustments will be made as appropriate and as required to achieve an approximate average total cost slightly above that for FY2018 level of $398,273.
+The award rate (number of applications funded divided by the number of applications reviewed) for RPGs is anticipated to be approximately 25%.
 NEI will continue to give preference for supporting Early Stage Investigators on R01-equivalent grant awards.
 NEI will also continue to manage the portfolio average length of RPG grants at four years.
-Per NIH policy, no annual inflationary increments will be provided in the future for any grants (see NIH Guide Notice: NOT-OD-13-064).
+Per NIH policy, no annual inflationary increments will be provided in the future for any grants (see NIH Guide Notice: NOT-OD-13-064 ).

 National Research Service Awards

-The number of Ruth L. Kirschstein National Research Service Awards will remain relatively constant, compared with the FY2017 levels.
-Undergraduate and graduate student stipends will increase by approximately 2% as recommended by the Advisory Committee to the Director Working Group on Biomedical Workforce.
-Specific stipend levels may be found at NOT-OD-18-175.
+The number of Ruth L. Kirschstein National Research Service Awards will remain relatively constant, compared with the FY2018 levels.
+Undergraduate and graduate student stipends will increase as recommended by the Advisory Committee to the Director Working Group on Biomedical Workforce.
+Specific stipend levels may be found at https://grants.nih.gov/grants/guide/notice-files/NOT-OD-19-036.html.
+Training Related Expenses and the Institutional Allowance for postdoctoral trainees and fellows have been increased.
+The Training Related Expenses and Institutional Allowances for predoctoral trainees and fellows and the Tuition and Fees for all educational levels remain unchanged.

-NEI anticipates that the number and average size of Small Business, Center Core, Career Development, Resource, and Cooperative Clinical Research awards will remain relatively constant compared with the FY2017 levels.
+NEI anticipates that the number and average size of Small Business, Center Core, Career Development, Resource, and Cooperative Clinical Research awards will remain relatively constant compared with the FY2018 levels.

 Audacious Goals Initiative (AGI)

 The NEI has embarked on a focused initiative to regenerate neurons and neural connections in the eye and visual system.
 The NEI AGI is targeting the photoreceptors and retinal ganglion cells.
-NEI intends to commit $5-6 million in FY 2018 to fund 3-4 new awards in response to RFA-EY-17-003.
+The NEI intends to commit $4-5M (total costs) in FY 2019 to fund 10-15 awards.

 Salary limits are set at the Executive Level II limit, $189,600.